 They developed a tool to assess things that people do on a day-to-day basis to take care of themselves physically like grooming or using the bathroom — personal tasks that are fundamental to being able to care for yourself on your own.

 Decades later, the Katz Index of Independence in Activities of Daily Living is still one of the most common instruments used to gauge someone’s independence.
-Seniors are asked whether they can accomplish six different tasks, and one point is given for each activity they can do without any supervision, direction or assistance.
+Older adults are asked whether they can accomplish six different tasks, and one point is given for each activity they can do without any supervision, direction or assistance.

 Defining the six ADLs

-Bathing: Bathes completely by oneself, or needs help cleaning only a single part of the body (ex. back, genitals, or injured/disabled extremity).
+- Bathing.
+Bathes completely by oneself, or needs help cleaning only a single part of the body (ex. back, genitals, or injured/disabled extremity).

-Dressing: Retrieves clothes from dresser or closet and puts them and outer garments on (ex. sweaters or jackets) using the appropriate fasteners.
+- Dressing.
+Retrieves clothes from dresser or closet and puts them and outer garments on (ex. sweaters or jackets) using the appropriate fasteners.
 Help may be used to tie shoes.

-Toileting: Goes to the bathroom without help, including getting on and off the toilet, taking off and putting on clothes, and cleaning genitals.
+- Toileting.
+Goes to the bathroom without help, including getting on and off the toilet, taking off and putting on clothes, and cleaning genitals.

-Transferring: Gets in and out of a chair or bed without assistance, except for perhaps a mechanical transferring aid.
+- Transferring.
+Gets in and out of a chair or bed without assistance, except for perhaps a mechanical transferring aid.

-Continence: Has complete control over urination and defecation.
+- Continence.
+Has complete control over urination and defecation.

-Feeding: Transfers food from a plate into the mouth without assistance, though the food may be prepared by another person.
+- Feeding.
+Transfers food from a plate into the mouth without assistance, though the food may be prepared by another person.

 How seniors respond to the assessment can shed light on how much (if any) additional care might be needed.
 If seniors can do all six of these activities without any help or prompting, they are considered to have “full function,” and can take physical care of themselves on their own.
 A score of four out of six means they have “moderate impairment” and might need additional care, while two out of six or fewer signals they have “severe functional impairment” and therefore, must rely on other people to care for them.